Cooperation

 Courts and Tribunals

 As the Mechanism cannot prosecute or hold trials, it works with relevant investigative, prosecutorial and judicial bodies to pursue justice for victims and hold perpetrators accountable for serious international crimes.
-The Mechanism’s role is to share information and case files with national, regional or international tribunals or courts that have jurisdiction over these crimes and meet international law standards.
+The Mechanism’s role is to share evidence and analysis with national, regional or international tribunals or courts that have jurisdiction over these crimes and meet international law standards.

 With the consent of those who provided information, the Mechanism is currently sharing evidence and analysis in relation to serious international crimes against the Rohingya with the Office of the Prosecutor of the International Criminal Court; the parties to The Gambia v.
 Myanmar case at the International Court of Justice; and prosecutors investigating the universal jurisdiction case in Argentina.